quietui/quiet/docs/docs/burrow.md

 - `detach()` — Removes the burrow from the DOM and cleans up all state tracking and event listeners.
 - `update()` — Manually triggers a re-render of the burrow.
 This is rarely needed since state changes automatically trigger updates, but can be useful when integrating with external libraries or when you need to force a refresh.
 Returns a promise that resolves after the DOM has been fully updated.

-## When not to use burrows

-Burrow is designed for adding interactivity to otherwise static pages.
-It's not designed to be a full-fledged application framework.
-Here are some scenarios where you probably _don't_ want to use a burrow.

-- **Nested burrows** — Don't create burrows inside other burrows.
-Each burrow should be independent.
-- **Full-page applications** — If your entire page is interactive and you're "burrowing" everything, you probably want a framework instead.
+## Antipatterns

+- Do not nest burrows.
+Here be [unsupported] dragons.
-- **Complex routing** — Burrow doesn't include routing.
-For single-page applications with multiple views and navigation, use a framework designed for that purpose.
+- Avoid building single-page applications with Burrow; use a framework instead
-- **Large state trees** — Burrow's state system is intentionally simple.
-If you need computed properties, deep reactivity, or complex state management patterns, a more sophisticated solution might be better.
-- **Server-side rendering** — Burrow is designed for client-side interactivity.
-If SSR is a requirement, look at meta-frameworks built for that purpose.
+- Avoid building apps that require routing, complex state management; use a framework instead

 <img class="whiskers-center" src="/assets/images/whiskers/with-letter.svg" alt="Whiskers the mouse seated with a pencil and paper">